aydinnyunus/aydinnyunus.github.io/_posts/2022-04-11-hacking-instagram-scammers.md

 > [https://github.com/yu4u/age-gender-estimation](https://github.com/yu4u/age-gender-estimation)

 As a result, do not click on links from unfamiliar sources and do not enter your information.
 Use two-factor authentication on all possible accounts.
 Finally, for the sake of awareness, I suggest that they share this article with their friends who use social networks/media.

+## Related Content

+Similar to this security research, physical security systems also have vulnerabilities.
+In my [Bypassing Door Passwords](/2022/01/07/bypassing-door-passwords/) post, I researched vulnerabilities in physical security systems we use in daily life.
+You can visit my [projects](/projects/) page for more security research tools.